 Do not drink alcohol.
 Dangerous side effects or death could occur.

 This medicine may impair your thinking or reactions.
 Avoid driving or operating machinery until you know how this medicine will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.

 Tramadol side effects

-Less serious tramadol side effects may include:
+Common tramadol side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.